AuroraMaster/react-native-ohos-library/en/react-native-ffmpeg-kit.md

 > [!TIP] If you need to use direct source code linking, please refer to [Direct Link Source Code Instructions](/en/link-source-code.md)

-### 3. Configure CMakeLists and import GestureHandlerPackage
+### 3. Configure CMakeLists and import FFmpegKitPackage

 > If you are using version <= 6.0.3, please skip this chapter.